Buying a Burial Plot

 A new grave on an old plot is dug down to its standard depth of 1.8 metres.
 Usually, there are no remains after so long a period, but any that are uncovered are reinterred below what’s technically the bottom of the new grave.

-- Read more about the costs involved in arranging a funeral.
+- We have an extensive guide to funeral costs for you to read, packed with information about the costs involved in arranging a funeral.